dcos/dcos-ui/CONTRIBUTING.md

 - Mock the external but not the internal: It is ok to mock external services, especially API responses, but not other dependencies of your system.

 - Watch for flaky tests: Often some tests will sometimes fail and sometimes pass because of the way they are constructed.
-For instance, 90% of the time an assyncronous call will finish under a second, but when it doesn't, you test will fail.
+For instance, 90% of the time an asyncronous call will finish under a second, but when it does not, you test will fail.

 - Leverage videos and screenshots: Cypress can record an image/video when a test fails, use it to help you understand what is going wrong with your test.

 For more information, we recommend [cypress documentation](https://docs.cypress.io/guides/overview/why-cypress.html).

-### System Test
+## System Testing

 At the System Test level, you want to guarantee that your project works on the context of the whole system, in the case of DC/OS UI, that it works within DC/OS